-As a consequence, the supermarket chain Aldi has started rationing cooking oil to two liters per households, according to Focus.
+As a consequence, the supermarket chain Aldi has started rationing cooking oil to two liters per household, according to Focus.
 Cooking oil at Lidl is also reportedly sold out.
 However, in Lidl Portugal, the branch didn’t report any issue, even considering the increased demand was more likely due to solidarity towards Ukrainians rather than panic buys or supply shortage.

 Ukraine exported 5.5 million tonnes of sunflower oil in 2019 and 6.9Mt in 2020 according to FAO estimates.
 It alone accounted for 40% and 44% of the world’s total export quantity.
 The second largest exporter is Russia with more than 20% of sunflower oil exports.
 These two countries account for almost two thirds of the world’s export volume of sunflower oil since at least 2015.

 Moreover, seed planting in Ukraine usually takes place during spring and the ongoing conflict may affect future production.
-Ukraine on March 12 banned export of fertilizers to increase its production as much as possible.
+Ukraine on March 12 banned the export of fertilizers to increase its production as much as possible.

-A poor harvest last year in Canada affected sunflower supply.
+A poor harvest last year in Canada affected the sunflower supply.
 The COVID-19 pandemic has also greatly affected the supply chain over the past months.

-And when consumers anticipate a shortage of supply, they anticipate and tend to buy commodities to stockpile, reinforcing panic buys and supply shortage.
+And when consumers anticipate a shortage of supply, they anticipate and tend to buy commodities to stockpile, reinforcing panic buys and supply shortages.
 The situation was already happening at the core of the COVID-19 pandemic when consumers feared, or experienced, supply chain disruptions.